Soccer-Euro-Cat-turned-dog Benzema finally on a glory path

 He has forged highly effective on-field partnerships with Cristiano Ronaldo, Kaka and Mesut Ozil, both scoring goals and dishing them up on a plate for team-mates.

 Whether his France team mates will be able to follow him on that path may define their performance at the Euro finals.
-(Additional reporting by Iain Rogers in Madrid; Editing by Tim Collings/Mike Collett; julien.pretot@thomsonreuters.com; +33149495370)
+(Additional reporting by Iain Rogers in Madrid; Editing by Tim Collings/Mike Collett)